uc-cdis/gen3-helm/docs/global_iam_helm_user.md

-# AWS Iam Global User
+# AWS IAM Global User

 For Helm code resusability, we have added the functionality to use one iam user for various jobs/services.